 You cannot leave town without trying the Lovin’ Oven’s chocolate caramel torte.
 Chocolate cookie crust, topped with a layer of oozing homemade caramel, a layer of dark chocolate ganache, and finished off with pink Himalayan sea salt—I guarantee you it’s the best dessert you have ever tasted.
 It’s a five-minute walk from town and while you’re headed that way, stop at the town’s expansive cemetery; the oldest gravestones date from the mid-1800s, including many Civil War graves.

-The historic National Hotel has 10 cozy, well decorated rooms, some with hot tubs, priced between $129 -$259 per night.
-If you’re looking for the charm of a B&B, choose the Widow McRae House (from $145/weekend nights).
+The historic National Hotel has 10 cozy, well decorated rooms, some with hot tub.
+If you’re looking for the charm of a B&B, choose the Widow McRae House.
 A three-minute walk off the main drag, it was built in 1878, and has three rooms, two suites with fireplaces and hot tubs, and a beautiful private cottage that’s dog and kid friendly.

-Take the Transbridge Bus from Port Authority (the Doylestown, Flemington, Frenchtown route takes about two hours, costs $23.80/one way or $45.25/roundtrip, and has free wifi).
+Take the Transbridge Bus from Port Authority (the Doylestown, Flemington, Frenchtown route takes about two hours, costs $26.40/one way and has free wifi).

 Or consult oM’s guide to renting hybrids in NYC and take the Holland Tunnel to Route 78 and get off at exit 15, about an hour from midtown.
 The 20-minute ride from the highway into town passes cornfields, old farmsteads, horses, and rolling hills that will lower your blood pressure by 20 points.